-You may configure an audio environment on the Sound Effect tab.
+You may configure an audio environment on the Sound Effect tab

-C. Activating an AC'97 Front Panel Audio Module:
+C. Configuring AC'97 Audio:

-If your chassis provides an AC'97 front panel audio module, to activate the AC'97 functionality, click the tool icon on the Audio I/O tab.
-On the Connector Settings box, select the Disable front panel jack detection check box.
-Click OK to complete.
+If you want to connect an AC'97 front panel audio module, click the tool icon on the Audio I/O tab On the Global Connector Settings box, select the Disable front panel jack detection check box.
+Click OK to activiate the AC'97 functionality.